The US Food and Drug Administration allows

 Roxarsone to be used in chicken feed, although arsenic-based food additives are

 Although Perdue still uses Roxarsone in chicken feed, Tyson, the largest US chicken producer, announced last year it was abandoning arsenic additives.

-poultry news, subscribe here.
+For the latest poultry news, subscribe here.